 - RELATED: Can You Eat Raw Lobster?

-How to Cook Lobster Tails
+Best Way to Cook Frozen Lobster Tails?

 Another consideration that may help you decide the best method to prepare your lobster tails is time.
 How long it takes to cook lobster tails will vary.
 Using high heat to broil lobster tails will have a feast fit for any celebration on the table in minutes while baked lobster will take a little longer to prepare and cook.
-So pour your favorite libation, and let’s jump into different options of cooking lobster tails.

-How to Boil Lobster Tails
+How to Boil Lobster Tails?

 Boiling lobster tails is one of the most straightforward methods for cooking them.
-For optimal results, we suggest you use whole lobster tails or fan-cut lobster tails.
+For optimal results, we suggest you use whole or fan-cut lobster tails.
 This will protect the meat from absorbing too much water and diluting the flavor.
-This is a great method for cooking a large volume of lobster tails as well as cooking the meat if you plan on using it in other dishes.
-The steps to boil lobster tails:
+Boiling is a great method for cooking a large volume of lobster tails and for cooking the meat if you plan on using it in other dishes.

 - Bring a medium to a large pot of water to a boil.
 Make sure there is sufficient room for the water to circulate.